 Coaching helps young people map out their own path within the organisation and gives them a purpose to stay for.

-“There just not ready?”
+“They’re just not ready?”
 It’s a common thing we hear from employers.
 While the young person might have a hugely impressive academic record that doesn’t necessarily mean that they’re equipped and ready to contribute to the success of their employer.
 The journey from education to employment is tough.

 Coaching development helps plug some of the key soft skills gaps and make the transition as painless as possible – for all parties.